zeph-yr/JDFixer/README.md

 ## About:
 This is my first time writing a mod.
 I made it for myself initially but friends thought it useful so I think it would be beneficial to share it.
 I hope others find this useful.
+I welcome feedback and suggestions :)

+## Credits
-I welcome feedback and suggestions :) Thanks Kyle for the original NjsFixer and thanks to BSMG help and advice :)
+Thanks Kyle for the original NjsFixer and thanks to BSMG discord for the help and advice :)